-This Annual Report for the Bonds (as defined in the Continuing Disclosure Agreement for the Bonds) for the fiscal year ended June 30, 2020, consists of:
+This Annual Report for the Bonds (as defined in each Disclosure Agreement for the Bonds) for the fiscal year ended June 30, 2020, consists of:

-- 1. Notice to the Municipal Securities Rulemaking Board ("MSRB") of Failure to Provide Financial Statements, attached as Exhibit 1. - 2.
-Certain financial information contained in "Appendix A The State of California," dated as of March 29, 2021 attached as Exhibit 2, as more particularly described in the Continuing Disclosure Agreement. - 3.
-The insurance required by the Lease relating to the Bonds is in effect.
+- 1. Notice to the Municipal Securities Rulemaking Board ("MSRB") of Failure to Provide Financial Statements, attached as Exhibit 2. - 2.
+Certain financial information contained in "Appendix A The State of California," dated as of March 29, 2021 attached as Exhibit 3, as more particularly described in the Disclosure Agreements. - 3.
+Information relating to the outstanding debt of the SPWB, attached as Exhibit 4. - 4.
+The insurance required by each of the Facility Leases relating to each issue of the Bonds covered by this annual report is in effect.

-ANNUAL REPORT FISCAL YEAR ENDED JUNE 30, 2020 PAGE: 2
+ANNUAL REPORT THE STATE PUBLIC WORKS BOARD OF THE STATE OF CALIFORNIA FISCAL YEAR ENDED JUNE 30, 2020 PAGE: 2